Flutterando/modular/doc/docs/flutter_modular/module.md

 What we see here:

--	We created the **HomeModule** module and added the **HomePage** widget with the **ChildRoute**.
+-	We created **HomeModule** module and added **HomePage** widget with **ChildRoute**.
--	Then we added the **HomeModule** to **AppModule** using the **ModuleRoute**.
+-	Then we added **HomeModule** to **AppModule** using **ModuleRoute**.
--	Finally, we merge the **HomeModule** routes into the **AppModule**.
+-	Finally, we merged **HomeModule** routes into **AppModule**.

-Now, we Will enter into a fundamental issue to understand routing when one module is affiliated with another.
+Now, we'll head into a fundamental issue to understand routing when one module is affiliated to another.

 :::danger ATTENTION

-It is not allowed to use dynamic routes as the name of a **ModuleRoute**, because it would compromise the semantics and the purpose of this kind of route.
+It's not allowed to use dynamic routes as the name of a **ModuleRoute**, because it would compromise the semantics and the purpose of this kind of route.
 The ending point of a route must always be referenced with **ChildRoute**.

 :::

 ## Routing between modules

-The **flutter_modular** works with “named routes”, with segments, query, fragments, very similar to what we see on the web.
+The **flutter_modular** works with “named routes”, with segments, query, fragments, very similar to what we see on web.
 Let’s look at the anatomy of a “path” to access a route within a submodule, we will need to consider the segments of the route path represented by URI (Uniform Resource Identifier).
 For example:
 ```
 /home/user/1
 ```